 Virtual analog (VA) synthesizers are digital synths that emulate the workflow of analog synths.
 In most cases, they model the behavior of classic subtractive synthesis architectures...the kind you'd find in mainstream synths of the 1970s, like the Minimoog, Odyssey, Prophet-5, and others.
 Rather than exploiting uniquely digital techniques, VA synths use digital models of oscillators, filters, amplifiers, etc. to provide a user experience and sound similar to classic analog synths with the added advantages of digital synths: polyphony, preset memory, smaller footprint, and a generally lower price.

 Classic VAs include the Nord Lead, Access Virus, Waldorf Q, Oberheim OB-12, Korg MS-2000, Alesis Ion, Yamaha AN-1x, and countless others.
-And of course, many VAs are still around—check out the Modor NF-1, ASM Hydrasynth, and Waldorf Blofeld for a few examples of how interesting/unique modern VA techniques can be.
+And of course, many VAs are still around—check out the venerable Korg Microkorg, the Modor NF-1, ASM Hydrasynth, or Waldorf Blofeld for a few examples of how interesting/unique modern VA techniques can be.
 Or, for those looking for classic synth workflows at a low price, check out Roland's Boutique series, which include VA realizations of several of their iconic synthesizers (including the SH-01A and JU-06A).

 - Condenses analog synth workflow into a considerably smaller space than possible with actual analog gear